CV

 2009 – present.
 American Studies Association.

 2008 – present.
-Royal Institute of Geographers with the Institute of British Geographers.
+Royal Geographical Society with the Institute of British Geographers.

 2005 – present.
 American Association of Geographers.